DS-100/debugging-guide/visualizations/visualizations.md

 However, we often see students use the following incorrect syntax to try and label their plot:

 ```
-plt.xlabel = “x name”
+plt.xlabel = "x name"
-plt.ylabel = "y name”
+plt.ylabel = "y name"
-plt.title = “graph title”
+plt.title = "graph title"
 ```
 Now, instead of `plt.xlabel`, `plt.ylabel`, and `plt.title` being functions, they are strings.
 Trying to call one of the labelling function using the correct syntax afterwards (ie.` plt.xlabel(“x name”)`) results in a `TypeError: str object is not callable`.
 If this happens to you, comb through your notebook and look for places when you used the incorrect syntax.
 After fixing it, [restart your kernel](https://ds100.org/debugging-guide/jupyter101/jupyter101.html#restarting-kernel) and [rerun your cells](https://ds100.org/debugging-guide/jupyter101/jupyter101.html#running-cells).

 ## My `sns.lineplot` has an unwanted shaded region around the solid lines.
 >Note: the following examples are taken from `sns.lineplot`'s [documentation](https://seaborn.pydata.org/generated/seaborn.lineplot.html).

-`sns.lineplot` gives us a clean line when each x value has one y value.
+`sns.lineplot` gives us a clean line when each `x` value has one `y` value.
 For example, the table

 | Year | May |
 | --- | --- |